ankidroid/Anki-Android/Database-Structure.md

       -- modification timestamp, epoch seconds
     usn             integer not null,
       -- update sequence number: for finding diffs when syncing.
       --   See the description in the cards table for more info tags            text not null,
       -- space-separated string of tags.
-      --     includes space at the beginning and end of the field, for LIKE "% tag %" queries flds            text not null,
+      --   includes space at the beginning and end, for LIKE "% tag %" queries flds            text not null,
-      -- the values of the fields in this note. separated by 0x1f (31) separation character. sfld            integer not null,
+      -- the values of the fields in this note. separated by 0x1f (31) character. sfld            integer not null,
       -- sort field: used for quick sorting and checking uniqueness csum            integer not null,